-The Khorana Prize recognises outstanding achievement award for research at the chemistry and life science interface.
+The Khorana Prize recognises outstanding achievement in research at the chemistry and life science interface.

 - The winner receives £5000, a medal and a certificate

 - The winner will complete a UK lecture tour

 - Prize winners are chosen by the Chemistry Biology Interface Division Awards Committee

 - Nominations close on 15 January

 - Only RSC Members can nominate for this prize

 - The prize is open to nominees based in the UK or internationally